yummacss/yummacss/README.md

 ## Documentation

-Head over to the [Yumma CSS docs](https://www.yummacss.com/docs/dev-api) for full API to learn more.
+Head over to the [Yumma CSS docs](https://www.yummacss.com/docs/dev-api) to learn more.

 ## Built with